 OK, this one isn’t exactly a tool, it’s a formula that is available in Google Spreadsheets.
 If you’re comfortable with spreadsheets, but you’re not familiar with ImportXML, then you’re going to love this!

-Although it can be used to pull any type of data into a Google sheet, from sources as diverse as XML, HTML, CSV, TSV, and RSS feeds, it is particularly useful for businesses trying to organise SEO webpage data.
+Although it can be used to pull any type of data into a Google sheet, from sources as diverse as XML, HTML, CSV, TSV, and RSS feeds, it is particularly useful for businesses trying to organize SEO webpage data.
 For example, you can pull the current title tag, meta description, and even headers of a webpage into a single sheet, so you can review and document edits.
 Here’s a quick primer on using ImportXML for SEO.

 This is a huge time saver!